KevinT/kevintrethewey.com/professional/_posts/2024-11-18-observer-dependent-emergent-time.md

 ### **8.1.
 Addressing Potential Critiques**

 - **Observer Dependency:** While the model emphasizes the observer's role, it maintains consistency with objective physical laws by ensuring that transformations between observers yield consistent descriptions of phenomena.
-- **Implementation Challenges:** Defining the functional dependence F_O precisely is critical and may require new theoretical tools or interpretations of existing principles.
+- **Implementation Challenges:** Defining the functional dependence $$F_O$$ precisely is critical and may require new theoretical tools or interpretations of existing principles.

 ### **8.2.
 Synchronization of Human Time Perception**